ksgwxfan/climate-parser/README.md

                   |                  |     2014  148 |               |                 |     2013   11
 ```

 Care was taken with the rankings.
 For monthly records to count, at least 21 days-worth of data must be there.
 For the yearly ranks, over 300 data entries for the year must exist.
 These measures were taken so partial months or years couldn't be presented due to incomplete data.
 For example, if a year had data from January to August, the average temperatures will be warmer than if it had data for the entire year.
+Alternatively, if data for the summer of a year was missing, the average temperatures would be too low.
+These measures aren't technically needed for high-precipitation amounts.

 [&#8679; back to Contents](#contents)